 4. Pre-Decommissioning Marine Biological Dive Surveys.
-No more than 90 days prior to commencement of offshore activities, a City-approved, qualified marine biologist shall conduct a pre-decommissioning marine biological survey, with, of the sensitive habitat areas adjacent to the nearshore pipeline corridors.
-If sensitive seagrass species are identified, anchor locations shall be relocated to avoid impacts to these protected habitats and post-decommissioning surveys would be conducted to verify seagrass beds had not been impacted by Project related activities.
+No more than 60 days prior to commencement of offshore activities, a City-approved, qualified marine biologist shall conduct a pre-decommissioning marine biological survey_of the sensitive habitat areas adjacent to the nearshore pipeline corridors.
+If sensitive habitats such as seagrass, surfgrass, hard substrate, or kelp beds are identified, anchor locations shall be relocated to avoid impacts to these protected habitats.
+If seagrass is identified, post-decommissioning surveys will be conducted to verify seagrass beds had not been impacted by Project related activities.
 If seagrass beds have been impacted, Chevron shall be required to prepare and implement eelgrass restoration as part of the Habitat Restoration and Revegetation Plan under Bio.1b that shall be approved by City.
-Adjustments to decommissioning methodologies in sensitive habitats may be made to reduce impacts to these areas.
+All eelgrass surveys and mitigation shall adhere to California Eelgrass Mitigation Policy.
+Adjustments to decommissioning methodologies in sensitive habitats may be made to the greatest extent feasible to reduce impacts to these areas.
 In addition, remote operated vehicle or multi-beam geophysical surveys shall be conducted at each anchor location to confirm the absence of hard-bottom habitat.

-Plan Requirements/Timing: The results of the pre-decommissioning marine biological dive surveys shall be submitted to the City for review and fully implemented prior to the issuance of grading permits.
+Plan Requirements/Timing: The results of the pre-decommissioning marine biological dive surveys shall be submitted to the City, the CDFW, and NOAA Fisheries for review and fully implemented prior to the issuance of grading permits.
 Monitoring: Implementation of this measure shall be initiated by the Applicant Project manager and monitored by the designated marine wildlife monitor.